manifoldfinance/proposals/packages/makerdao/governance/yearn/BACKBONE_CABAL.md

 is the only part of the matching engine that is time-dependent.
 However, the oldest order IDs are matched first so there is no incentive to post an order ahead of someone else’s.

+#### Relative mining gain

+(RMG) as the objective function for blockchain mining:

+$$
+R M G=E\left[\lim _{T \rightarrow \infty} \frac{\sum_{\tau=t}^{t+T-1} r_{\tau+1}^{(a)}}{\sum_{\tau=t}^{t+T-1} r_{\tau+1}^{(a)}+\sum_{\tau=t}^{t+T-1} r_{\tau+1}^{(h)}}\right]
+$$

+#### Tuple of rewards issued in block interval.
+$$
+\left(r_{t}^{(a)}, r_{t}^{(h)}\right)
+$$

+The tuple of rewards issued in the block interval $$ t,  T $$ is the  size of the observing window.
+The objective of the adversary is to maximize this relative mining gain.

+A **mined block interval** is different from a valid block interval.
+A valid block interval separates two valid blocks that are ultimately adopted by the bl ockchain.

+The average duration of a valid block interval is a constant in many blockchain systems (e.g., 10 min in bitcoin).
+The average duration of the **valid block interval** is deﬁned by the system designer and  its constancy is maintained by adjusting the mining target.
+A mined block interval separated two mined (by either the adversary of the honest network), regardless of whether the blocks becomes valid later.

+- valid block interval
+- mined block interval

+### Defining 'driver' nodes

+> These are points in the network graph in which they have a critical position

+$$
+\frac{d m (t)}{d t}=A m (t)+B u (t)
+$$

+Where $m (t)=\left(m_{1}(t), \ldots m_{N}(t)\right)^{T}$  are the balances of the  mining addresses of the system,  $A$ is an $N \times N$ matrix that defines the strength of the  economic  relationships between miners.

+$B$ is an $N \times M(M \leq N)$ matrix that identifies which of the (driver) nodes are controlled by an external controller via a time-dependent vector

+$u (t)=\left(u_{1}(t), \ldots u_{M}(t)\right)^{T}$

+This analysis showes that the minimum number of driver nodes needed to control the system described above is exactly the set of ’unmatched nodes’ for a ’maximum matching’ as long as all there are paths from the unmatched nodes to the matched ones.
+A ’maximum matching’ is the maximal set of edges that do not share start or end nodes, while a node is said to be matched if an edge in the ’maximum matching’ points to it; otherwise, it is said to be unmatched.
+Our results yield that under this model and given the topology of the transaction network, 1, 945 nodes of the GWCC would need to be controlled (47% of the hashing power of the GWCC), in order to potentially have full control over it.

+### Block Extrracted Value / Miner Extracted Value

+Transactions are not actually independent: it may be necessary to include some less-profitable or even unprofitable transactions to increase the profitability of a subsequent transaction.

+For example, since transactions include a per-sender sequence number, and these must be applied in strictly incrementing order, the miner could be faced with one high-cost low-income transaction (from=ABC seqnum=5), followed by a low-cost high-income transaction (from=ABC seqnum=6).
+The miner cannot legally include the second message without also including the first.
+They must evaluate the profitability of the two as an indivisible pair.

+Adjusting the order of different-sender messages may improve profits.
+Since exceptions forfeit all gas to the miner, if there is an ordering of messages that forces an exception, the miner would prefer exception-causing sequences over ones that complete normally.
+Likewise, a sequence that causes execution to consume more gas will yield more income than one which completes quickly (and more profit, assuming the actual CPU costs are low).
+So, more sophisticated miners may do more work: computing an optimal ordered subset, not merely an optimal subset.

+The costs of doing this analysis must not exceed the gains to be had.
+Finding an optimal ordered subset is even more expensive (O(n!)) than an unordered subset, but clever miners may find ways to make it worthwhile.
+These miners would like enough information to efficiently choose a profit-optimal ordered subset of the available messages.

+ Ethereum may benefit from mechanisms that allow a client to make a clear promise of income to the miners.
+This may take the form of a min_gas message parameter, which would make no promises about the execution runtime, but would guarantee a minimum income for the miner.
+If the potential CPU cost are low enough, this might provide enough information to allow miners to prioritize transactions appropriately.

 ## Links

 [Manifold RPC Inspector for Backbone Cabal](https://backbone-rpc.netlify.app/)

 [Provisional Public API](https://ybackbone.netlify.app/)

+Characterizing relationships between primary miners in Ethereum by analyzing on-chain transactions
+- arXiv:2010.07781v1 [cs.SI] 8 Oct 2020

+Quantifying Blockchain Extractable Value:
+How dark is the forest?
+- arXiv:2101.05511v2 [cs.CR] 15 Jan 2021